petaSk98/Brackify-Feedback/ABOUT.md

 ### Organizer only

 Only the organizer adds entries.
-Other users see a waiting screen with tournament info (if the title is set) or a generic "being prepared" message until the tournament starts.
-Once the organizer launches the tournament, voting begins automatically.
+All entries remain in draft state until the tournament starts — there is no separate publish step.
+Other users see a waiting screen with tournament info (if the title is set) or a generic "being prepared" message.
+Once the organizer launches the tournament, entries are finalized and voting begins automatically.

 ### Community submissions

-Everyone can contribute entries before the tournament begins.
+Everyone can contribute entries before the tournament begins — including the organizer.
 The organizer sets how many items each user can submit (1–20).
-Submissions close when the bracket reaches 64 entries or the organizer starts the tournament.
+Submissions close when the bracket reaches 64 entries, the organizer pauses them, or the organizer starts the tournament.

-#### Submitting entries
+#### How it works for everyone

+In community mode, **all entries start as drafts** — whether submitted by a regular user or the organizer.
+Drafts are private: only you can see them.
+Nobody else — not even the organizer — can see your drafts until you publish them.

-In this mode, you can upload images, paste image URLs, or type text entries.
+You can upload images, paste image URLs, or type text entries.
 There's also a **bulk text mode** that lets you paste multiple text entries at once (one per line).

-Your submissions start as **pending** — they're visible to you and the organizer, but they aren't finalized until you publish them.
+While your entries are in draft, you can freely add, remove, rename, and rearrange them.
+Think of it as a workspace where you prepare your submission before making it public.

 #### Publishing your entries

-When you're ready, tap **"Publish"** to post a Reddit comment under the tournament listing your entries.
-This comment serves as a public record of what you contributed.
+When you're ready, tap **"Publish my entries"** to confirm your entries with a Reddit comment.
+The comment appears under the community submissions thread and serves as a public record of what you contributed.
 You can include a personal message along with it.

+Before publishing, the app checks:
+- **Duplicate names** — Your entry names can't match any already-published entry (case-insensitive).
+If duplicates are found, you'll see which ones need renaming.
+- **Available space** — All your drafts must fit within the tournament's 64-entry limit.
+If there isn't enough room for all of them, you'll need to remove some first.
+- **All or nothing** — Either all your drafts are published at once, or none are.
+You can't publish just some of them.

 **Important:** Your entries are only confirmed once the comment is posted.
-If you close the page without publishing, your pending entries are removed when the tournament starts.
+If you close the page without publishing, your drafts are saved and will be waiting for you when you come back — but they'll be removed when the tournament starts.

 #### Updating your entries

-After publishing, you can still make changes — add more entries (within your limit), remove your own, or rename them.
-These changes are **staged locally** until you commit them.
-When you commit, a reply is posted under your original comment showing what changed (added, removed, or renamed).
+After publishing, you can still make changes:

+- **Add more entries** (within your limit) — new entries start as drafts.
+When you're ready, publish them the same way as before.
+A reply is posted under your original comment listing the additions.
+- **Rename a published entry** — edit the name inline and press Enter.
+A comment dialog opens immediately asking you to confirm the change.
+A reply is posted under your original comment showing the rename.
+If the new name is already taken by another published entry, the rename is blocked before the dialog opens.
+- **Remove a published entry** — tap delete, confirm, and a comment dialog opens.
+A reply is posted documenting the removal.

+Each change to a published entry requires its own comment — there is no batching for edits.
+This ensures every change has a clear audit trail.

 #### What you can see

-- **"Your submissions" tab** — shows all your entries (pending and confirmed).
+- **Your entries** — shows all your entries (drafts and published).
-- **"All submissions" tab** — shows everyone's confirmed entries.
-You can choose to reveal or hide other users' entries to avoid spoilers.
+- **Other entries** — shows everyone else's published entries.
+You can choose to reveal or hide them to avoid spoilers.

-#### Organizer review

-The organizer can see all entries (including pending ones from other users).
-Before starting the tournament, the organizer can:
+#### The organizer's role

+In community mode, the organizer submits and publishes entries the same way as everyone else.
+The organizer's entries follow the same rules — they start as drafts, must be published via comment, and are subject to the same duplicate checks.
+Changes to the organizer's own published entries (rename, delete) also require a comment confirmation, just like for regular users.

+The organizer does **not** have a per-user submission limit (unlike regular users), but is still subject to the overall 64-entry tournament cap.

+In addition to submitting entries, the organizer can:

 - **Remove** any community-submitted entry — a reply is posted under the submitter's comment explaining the removal (with an optional reason).
 - **Rename** any entry — a reply is posted under the submitter's comment showing the old and new name (with an optional reason).

 These audit actions are always documented as public comments.

+#### Pausing community changes

+The organizer can **pause community changes** at any time during setup.
+When paused:

+- Community users cannot add, edit, rename, or remove entries.
+- Their existing published entries remain in the tournament.
+- The organizer can still add, edit, and manage all entries freely.

+This is useful when the organizer wants to finalize the setup without further changes from the community — for example, before reordering entries or starting the tournament.

+Pausing is a toggle — the organizer can resume community changes at any time.

+#### Switching between modes

+The organizer can switch from organizer-only mode to community mode at any time.
+Any entries already added become drafts that need to be published via comment.

+**Once any entry is published** (by the organizer or a community member), **switching back to organizer-only mode is blocked.** This protects the audit trail — published entries have associated comments that would become orphaned if the mode changed.
+The organizer can use the **pause** feature instead to temporarily stop community input without switching modes.

 ---